 What happens when you hit the proverbial “designers block”?

-This has honestly never happened to me.
 I just daydream and try out hundreds of strange combinations in my mind.
 There are infinite novel combinations of things floating in the aether, all you have to do is catch one…

 What do you think of social platforms like Instagram when it comes to sharing artwork?
 Do you have any recommended follows?